Shutdown Windows, QM, macro, etc

 This command is asynchronous.
 It tells QM to perform the specified action but does not wait until the action is finished.
 With many actions, it should be the last command in the macro.

-Thread handle is returned by mac.
-Thread handle, id and unique id can retrieved using EnumQmThreads or GetQmThreadInfo.
-Thread handle cannot be retrieved by GetCurrentThread or DuplicateHandle.
+To get thread handle, id or unique id, use mac, EnumQmThreads or GetQmThreadInfo.
+Don't use GetCurrentThread or DuplicateHandle.
 A thread handle identifies thread only while it is running.
 Later (after > 3 seconds) the same value can be reused (assigned to a new thread).
 Thread id also can be reused.
 Unique thread id is not reused.

 Depending on operating system, hardware and security settings, some features may not work.